 Emphasis is placed on academic, personal, and interpersonal skills that will equip the student with the skills necessary to succeed in college and the creation of a sense of career importance.
+This course will include a study of basic financial principles including federal financial aid, debt management, how to borrow and save money responsibly, how and why to save for retirement, and budget development.
 This course is highly recommended for students who test into two or more developmental courses.